#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 I was signed in on her Gmail.

-John's shame well.
+John's shame

-I have wells all around the world, actually,
+Yes, this week's shame from a remote well, I have wells all around the world, actually,

 that I can get into within an hour's drive from anywhere.
+Yeah.

+There's a well.
 A lot of them are owned by foreign governments.

-But I keep them open and they are cleaned once every six months.
+I keep them open and they are cleaned once every six months.
+And you've got diplomatic immunity in there, haven't you?

-Yes, I do have diplomatic immunity in there and that entitles me to a special number plate and driving in bus lanes.
+Yes, I do have diplomatic immunity in there, and that entitles me to a special number plate and driving in bus lanes.

-After much procrastination, I'm sharing with you my shame well.
+Hello, my perfect little credit scorers.
+After After much procrastination I'm sharing with you my shame well.

-It was years ago, but still manages to make me cringe and laugh whenever I think about it.
+It was years ago but still manages to make me cringe and laugh whenever I think about it.

-My boyfriend moved to Frankfurt for a job at a large German bank, and after he'd been working there for about a month, I flew over for a weekend visit.
+My boyfriend moved to Frankfurt for a job at a large German bank and after he'd been working there for about a month I flew over for a weekend visit.

 Instead of a happy reunion at the airport he told me to meet him at work and I successfully navigated my way to his office.

-Before checking out the Frankfurt social scene my boyfriend wanted to quickly introduce me to his new colleagues.
+Before checking out the Frankfurt social scene, my boyfriend wanted to quickly introduce me to his new colleagues.
+We walked into a room where 15 people were sitting in a circle on office chairs.

+The meeting paused and everyone turned to look at us.
 My boyfriend ushered me forward and introduced me to the group.

-I then found myself standing in the middle of a circle circle being introduced to Klaus, not his real name, the head of department and my boyfriend's new boss.
+I then found myself standing in the middle of a circle being introduced to Klaus, not his real name, the head of department and my boyfriend's new boss.

 As I turned to Klaus, he leant forward and I thought to myself, oh, we're on the continent, and I happily kissed him on both cheeks.

-I promptly kissed him again.
+And I promptly kissed him again.

-It was then that I noticed Klaus's outstretched hand and realised he'd actually just leant forward slightly as he stood up to shake my hand.
+It was then that I noticed Klaus's outstretched hand, and realised he'd actually just leant forward slightly as he stood up to shake my hand.

 Out of the corner of my eye, I saw my boyfriend's horrified expression as Klaus, incredibly professionally, given this rather awkward exchange, welcomed me to Frankfurt and wished me an enjoyable visit.

-My boyfriend then introduced me to the person to Klaus' left, Johanna, not her real name, and I sensed the tension in his voice.
+My boyfriend then introduced me to the person to Klaus's left, Johanna, not her real name, and I sensed the tension in his voice.
+A panicked thought flashed across my mind.

 I can't look like I'm sucking up to the boss.

-So I kissed Johanna three times.
+No. So I kissed Johanna three times.

-Frank Furt was a great city though, and I never went back.
+Not the best start to our weekend.
+Frankfurt was a great city though, and I never went back.

 This was another nail in the coffin of what was an already dying relationship.
+Love the podcast.

 Big hugs.